Somitech/RDF_Extractor_and_Visualizer/README.md

    ```
 2. Use the GUI to load an HTML file, view the extracted RDF data, and visualize the RDF structure.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or report issues on the GitHub repository.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README now correctly reflects the functionality of your application.
-Let me know if there are any more details you'd like to add!